mvolkmann/blog/src/smalltalk.md

 - Save by pressing cmd-s (Accept).

-To move a method from the class side to the instance side or vice-versa, right-click the method name in the top fourth panel and select "refactorings...move to instance/class methods".
+To move a method from the class side to the instance side or vice-versa, right-click the method name in the top fourth pane and select "refactorings...move to instance/class methods".

 To delete a method from a class, select it and press cmd-x (Remove it).